Guardianship

 Sometimes, life circumstances may require you to take care of a loved one who can’t make their own decisions.
 This could be an aging parent, a grandparent, a child, or a loved one or other family member with health challenges.
 In Florida, you may need to become their legal guardian through the courts.
 Guardianship is a legal process that allows you to take care of someone who cannot make their own decisions.
 The person who needs assistance is called the ward, and the guardian is the person who acts on their behalf.
 There are two types of matters a guardian can be appointed for, guardian over the property and/or guardian of the person.
 Florida law generally requires a guardian to have an attorney.

 Regalis Law can help you understand and navigate the guardianship process.
-We can help you get appointed by the court as a legal guardian, even in emergency situations.
+We can help you get appointed by the court as a legal guardian, even in emergency situations if an emergency temporary guardianship is needed.
 We can also help you explore other options, such as Power of Attorney, Healthcare Surrogate, or other documents, that may be less restrictive or costly, depending on if the person still has any capacity left to sign legal documents.

 In cases of someone born with a development disability, a Guardian Advocacy may be available and less restrictive than a full guardianship, and Regalis Law can help you explore whether seeking appointment as a Guardian Advocate may be a better fit for your circumstances.
 Guardianship is a serious responsibility, and we are here to assist you with compassion and professionalism.